Hybrid Power & Propulsion Systems and Green Ports

 As hybrid systems become viable for smaller craft various sectors in the sub IMO (sub 24 metre) sector now have the opportunity to evaluate the possibilities.
 DNV-GL USA recently stated that, "energy storage is an exciting new technology, but the offshore E&P sector of the oil and gas industry has yet to truly take advantage of it.
 Tugboats, workboats and OSVs are particularly suitable for hybridization."

-Changes are coming fast in the Commercial, Professional and Military Marine Sectors
+Changes are coming fast in the Commercial and Professional Sectors

 Due to the range of technologies required boat builders, engine OEMs and specialist component manufacturers now recognise that they need to work together to develop next generation systems that fit the changing requirements of modern fleets.